thomaskkk/cloud_function/README.md

-# Cloud function
+# Jira metrics Eazybi Cloud functions

-This is a simple experiment and learn GCP Cloud functions
+This is a alternative version to Jira metrics Eazybi that can be deployed to a cloud function.

 ## How to setup dev enviroment
 ### Setup